ticaki/ioBroker.pirate-weather/README.md

 Retrieve data from Pirate-Weather.

 You can get the required Api token here: https://docs.pirateweather.net/en/latest/ The rest should be self-explanatory.
+The explanation of what the individual data points mean can be found here: https://docs.pirateweather.net/en/latest/API/

 ## Changelog